-There is a strong focus on healthy eating options and lifestyles.
-Sodexo offers the "Balance-Mind-Body-Soul" dining innovation which is a wellness program that promotes healthier lifestyle choices.
-A key resource for students is www.balancemindbodysoul.com which is available as a link from the College's website.
+Sodexo offers the "Balance Way" dining innovation which is a wellness program that promotes healthier lifestyle choices.
+A key re-source for students is the dining website www.MitchellDining.com which is available as a link from the College's website.